tomaj/hermes/README.md

 4. create php file that will run on you server "forever" and register there dispatcher

-# How to use
+## How to use

+This simple example is usign Redis driver and it is example how to send email in background.

+### Emiting event

 Emmiting messages (anywhere in aplication, easy and quick).
-You can see *bin/send.php* file

 ```php
 use Redis;